tsangchriss/lung_tumor_segmentation/README.md

   -  scaling
   -  rotations
   -  elastic transformations (different parts of the image are shifted in different directions by some amount).
+- The custom dataset ensures any augmentations applied to a slice are also applied to its mask.
+-
 ### UNet Model
 -